 HIST 369 is a cross-listed course—a course available under two different disciplines—with INST 369.
 HIST 369 may not be taken for credit if credit has already been obtained for NTST 369 or INST 369.

-Throughout the course we see the conflicts between government and First Nations objectives and worldviews.
-Among topics approached are the conflicting views of governments and Native peoples regarding the meaning of treaties, the conflict between European-Canadian goals of economic development and First Nations efforts to maintain control over their traditional lands, and political and cultural efforts of Native peoples over time to assert their rights within Canada.
+HIST 369 introduces themes and events in the history of Indigenous Peoples in Canada from 1830 to the present.
+Throughout the course, we see the conflicts between government and Indigenous Peoples’ objectives and world views.
+Among topics approached are the conflicting views of governments and Indigenous Peoples regarding the meaning of treaties, the conflict between European-Canadian goals of economic development and Indigenous Peoples’ efforts to maintain control over their traditional lands, and the political and cultural efforts of Indigenous Peoples over time to assert their rights within Canada.

 Outline